tips

 Tourist Assistance900 202 202Foreign-language support from police

-If you're pickpocketed, report it to the National Police (091).
-You'll need a police report (denuncia) for insurance claims.
+If you're pickpocketed, report it to the National Police (091) as soon as possible.
+You'll need a police report, called a denuncia, for insurance claims.
 Some tourist areas have dedicated tourist police offices with English-speaking staff.

 What to Do If You're Scammed